tessel/project/FINANCES.md

 # Finances

-The Tessel Project (as of May 2016) has its funds held by non-profit foundations.
-The funds are currently held by the Bocoup Foundation.
+Funds of the Tessel Project are held by the Bocoup Foundation.

 Funds for the Tessel Project are generated in a few ways: